International child abduction: Abduction Convention: "Grave risks of harm" and "intolerable situations"

 The principal purpose of the Abduction Convention is to cause the prompt return of a child to his or her "habitual residence."
 In certain exceptional cases under Article 13b, the court's mandatory return obligation is changed to a discretionary obligation, specifically, "the judicial or administrative authority of the requested State is not bound to order the return of the child if the person, institution or other body which opposes its return establishes that there is a grave risk that his or her return would expose the child to physical or psychological harm or otherwise place the child in an intolerable situation."
-It is important to note that the duty to return a child is not abrogated by a finding under Art.
+The duty to return a child is not abrogated by a finding under Art.
 13(b) but merely changes from mandatory to discretionary.
 Since the general intent of the Convention is to cause the return of a child to his or her "habitual residence," unless there are some powerful and compelling reasons otherwise the court is normally and routinely expected to exercise its discretion and return the child to his or her "habitual residence".

 In the primary source of interpretation for the Convention, the Explanatory Report, Professor E. Perez-Vera noted the following: